 For nine years, from 2010 to 2019, Shabo led the National Partnership for Women & Families’ workplace policy initiatives, first as director of work and family programs and then as vice president for workplace policies and strategies.
 Under Shabo’s leadership, the National Partnership’s workplace team helped move national paid leave from a sideline issue into the mainstream of bipartisan political debate, while also contributing substantially to landmark national, state and local policy victories.
 Some of her team's most important accomplishments include spearheading efforts to secure federal executive actions on paid sick days, equal pay and sex discrimination affecting millions of federal contract workers; providing technical and strategic assistance resulting in dozens of state and local paid leave and paid sick days laws covering an estimated 45 million private-sector workers; and advising companies on policy enhancements that secured access to paid sick days, paid leave or fairer pay for employees and contractors.

-Prior to joining the National Partnership, Shabo practiced law at an internationally-recognized law firm, served as a judicial clerk to the Honorable Michael Murphy on the U.S. Court of Appeals for the Tenth Circuit, worked as a pollster and political strategist, conducted private sector market research, and served as a staffer in the U.S. House of Representatives.
+Previously, Shabo practiced law at an internationally-recognized law firm, served as a judicial clerk to the Honorable Michael Murphy on the U.S. Court of Appeals for the Tenth Circuit, worked as a pollster and political strategist, conducted private sector market research, and served as a staffer in the U.S. House of Representatives.
 She holds degrees from Pomona College (B.A., summa cum laude), the University of Michigan (M.A. in political science) and the University of North Carolina School of Law (J.D., high honors), where she served as editor-in-chief of the North Carolina Law Review.
 She lives in Washington D.C. with her husband, son and two cats.